 For all advanced bookings we do accept an email or letter or telephone call from you to reserve your place(s).
 You can then settle on the day.

-There are many options – Conference only, Conference Dinner, Field Trip, the ‘full package”, individual sessions of the Conference (there are three sessions).
+There are many options – Conference only, Conference Dinner, the ‘full package”, individual sessions of the Conference (there are three sessions).

-We will use PayPal , a respected service but – if you don’t mind, just settle on the day or send a cheque to Youghal Celebrates History c/o The College, Youghal.
+We use electronic booking with a reputable company, we take credit card payments on the day, and cash or simply send a cheque to Youghal Celebrates History c/o The College, Youghal.

 Have you an E Mail address ?
 Please let us know so that we can add you to our list of contacts, you will get an occasional newsletter, an invitation to this year’s conference and put us in touch with you.
 Don’t forget you can also visit us on Facebook.
 We will not give your email address to anyone else.
 That’s a promise!